 RECENT PROJECTS

-Diek Grobler has been invited to present at the Annecy animated film festival in June 2018.
-He will be presenting Laaste Woord, an animated poetry film about the loneliness of being the last survivor of a language, a culture, and a generation.
-The film is inspired by South African poet Martjie Bosman’s Vanishing Voices.
+Diek Grobler was invited to present his project Laaste Woord at the Annecy animated film festival 2018 MIFA pitching competition.
+Inspired by a poem Vanishing Voices, by South African poet Martjie Bosman, it is a film about the loneliness of the last survivor of a language, a culture, and a generation.
+The film adresses the extinction of the world’s languages.

-The film is due for completion by the end of 2019, combining traditional and digital animation techniques such as cut-outs, drawing on paper, and 2D digital animation effects.
+The film was completed in 2023.
+The film combines traditional and digital animation techniques such as cut-outs, drawing on paper, and 2D digital animation effects.

 PREVIEW CLIP